selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 [[know-where-to-stop]]

-Never miss a good chance to shut up
+Never miss a good chance to shut up.

-Also see
+Also, see

 [[free-will]]